elcheco/translator/readme.md

 Lightweight and powerful translation system for PHP 7.2+, build as component not only for [Nette](https://nette.org) framework

+Note:
+Inspired by [rostenkowski/translate](https://github.com/rostenkowski/translate), but I needed support for Nette Framework ^2.4 and fallback translation possibility.
+I also refactored a bit the plurals to be naturally understandable.

+## Install
 ```bash
 composer require elcheco/translator
 ```